ppy/osu-wiki/news/2025/2025-01-23-osumania-7k-world-cup-2025-round-of-32-recap.md

 And while we haven't got any groundbreaking upsets, we've sure had our fair share of close calls and breathtaking matches to enjoy!
 As expected, these matches came from closely matched teams, fighting for their survival in the middle of the seeding chart.

-Our writers have curated the following highlights, from the most exciting matches this round had to offer.
-From 53 point wins, to teams clawing their way up from what was initially expected to be a full sweep, we got you covered!
+Our writers have curated the following highlights from the most exciting matches this round had to offer.
+From 53-point wins to teams denying expectations of full sweeps, we got you covered!

 ### ::{ flag=ES }:: Spain vs. ::{ flag=SE }:: Sweden

 **[You can view the match information here!](https://osu.ppy.sh/community/matches/116857735)**\
 **[You can view the match VOD here!](https://www.twitch.tv/videos/2356755591)**

-The match between Spain (#16) and Sweden (#17) must have been one of the most polarizing, yet closely tied matches witnessed this weekend, which shouldn't come as a surprise considering our contestants were basically seed siblings!
-A battle to test a country's versatility and consistency such as Sweden's, versus Spain's accuracy and precision.
+The match between Spain (#16) and Sweden (#17) must have been one of the most polarising, yet closely tied matches witnessed this weekend, which shouldn't come as a surprise considering our contestants were basically seed siblings!
+A battle to test a the versatility and consistency of Sweden, versus the accuracy and precision of Spain.

 The teams wasted no time showing their strengths and weaknesses right off the first two maps played.
-Perspicacious viewers must've noticed how ::{ flag=ES }:: [Luqas678](https://osu.ppy.sh/users/26688450) and ::{ flag=ES }:: [Manuel-san_UWU](https://osu.ppy.sh/users/23244116)'s ratios overpowered their opponents in [MisomyL - Catalinésie](https://osu.ppy.sh/beatmapsets/2307453#mania/4934987) (RC1) on their very first pick.
+Keen-eyed viewers must've noticed how ::{ flag=ES }:: [Luqas678](https://osu.ppy.sh/users/26688450) and ::{ flag=ES }:: [Manuel-san_UWU](https://osu.ppy.sh/users/23244116)'s ratios overpowered their opponents in [MisomyL - Catalinésie](https://osu.ppy.sh/beatmapsets/2307453#mania/4934987) (RC1) on their very first pick.
 Sweden took no time whatsoever to recover, picking [Neko Hacker - Shadows feat.
-Such](https://osu.ppy.sh/beatmapsets/2307450#mania/4934981) (LN1) and completely shadowing Spain's scores with an eye-watering 170,632 point lead thanks to ::{ flag=SE }:: [Craty](https://osu.ppy.sh/users/3918056) and ::{ flag=SE }:: [Henkayy](https://osu.ppy.sh/users/3003778)'s efforts!
+Such](https://osu.ppy.sh/beatmapsets/2307450#mania/4934981) (LN1) and completely shadowing Spain's scores with an eye-watering 170,632-point lead thanks to ::{ flag=SE }:: [Craty](https://osu.ppy.sh/users/3918056) and ::{ flag=SE }:: [Henkayy](https://osu.ppy.sh/users/3003778)'s efforts!

 But that loss did not discourage Spain, as they quickly got back on their feet, winning map after map.
-By winning their break point, Spain managed to reach a lead of 4-1.
+By winning their break point, Spain managed to reach a lead of 4–1.
 With a clever use of what could very well be their last pick, Sweden chose [AAAA + yadrigg - Sakase Natsuzora, Koi no Hana.](https://osu.ppy.sh/beatmapsets/2307438#mania/4934949) (LN3) to try and gain some ground.
-It was not an easy task as Spain's accuracy far surpassed their opponents', but thanks to ::{ flag=ES }:: [Manuel-san_UWU](https://osu.ppy.sh/users/23244116)'s series of misses, the balance quickly shifted towards Sweden who managed to stay afloat, managing to overturn Spain's counter pick.
+It was not an easy task as Spain's accuracy far surpassed their opponents', but thanks to ::{ flag=ES }:: [Manuel-san_UWU](https://osu.ppy.sh/users/23244116)'s series of misses, the balance quickly shifted towards Sweden that managed to stay afloat, managing to overturn Spain's counter pick.

 With one point short of a tie, Sweden took a risky gamble and chose Spain's protect, [Tedjimo yomigY - Usuva Kagerow](https://osu.ppy.sh/beatmapsets/2307475#mania/4935023) (HB1).
 This precarious gambit would end up sealing this match's fate, but not without giving Spain a run for their money!
 Were it not be for ::{ flag=ES }:: [Luqas678](https://osu.ppy.sh/users/26688450)'s impressive full combo, we may've been recapping the tiebreaker between our two teams.

 With all of that said, we believe this match was a testament on how important it is to play with your strengths and against your opponents' weaknesses.
 Both teams held an edge over the other's blind spots.
-A match that was not only fought through technical skill alone, but won through strategy and thoughtful choices.
+This match was not only fought through technical skill alone, but won through strategy and thoughtful choices.

 ### ::{ flag=FR }:: France vs. ::{ flag=MO }:: Macau